EKGF/ekg-maturity/README.md

 To launch the default PDF viewer after each "build" if you run the `latexmk` command with the `-pvc` option:

-For instance, for the `release-version` of EKGF's `ekg-mm` document:
+For instance, for the `release-version` of EKGF's `ekg-maturity` document:

 ```shell
 make release-version